BricFer/wallet-app/README.md

-# 💸 Mis Finanzas — Personal Finance Manager
+# 💸 Money Tracker — Personal Finance Manager

 A full-stack personal finance application built with **Flutter** and **Java Spring Boot**, developed as the final project for the *Desenvolupament d'aplicacions mòbils per a iOS i Android amb Flutter* course at CIFO L'Hospitalet de Llobregat.